sense-finance/sense-v1/README.md

 `PoolManager` manages the Sense Fuse Pool, a collection of borrowing/lending markets serving all Zeros, the Zero/Underlying LP Shares their respective Targets.
 It allows users to permissionlessly onboard new Target (`addTarget()`), Zeros, and their Space LP shares (`queueSeries()` & `addSeries()`).
 Once new assets are onboarded, the Sense Fuse Pool will query price data from the `Master Oracle` which exposes a mapping, linking token addresses to oracle addresses.

 #### Space [WIP]
 `Space` is a Zero/Underlying AMM pool that conforms to the [Yieldspace](https://yield.is/YieldSpace.pdf) invariant and lives on BalancerV2.
-Because it's TWAP price is utilized in the Sense Fuse Pool, Space is heavily inspired by Balancer's [Weighted 2 Token Pool](https://github.com/balancer-labs/balancer-v2-monorepo/blob/c40b9a783e328d817892693bd13b4a14e4dcff4d/pkg/pool-weighted/contracts/WeightedPool2Tokens.sol).
-Each Series will have a unique `Space` for Zero/Underlying trading, which will be deployed and initialized through a `Space Factory`.
+Because its TWAP price is utilized by the Sense Fuse Pool, Space is heavily inspired by Balancer's [Weighted 2 Token Pool](https://github.com/balancer-labs/balancer-v2-monorepo/blob/c40b9a783e328d817892693bd13b4a14e4dcff4d/pkg/pool-weighted/contracts/WeightedPool2Tokens.sol) and its oracle functionality.
+Each Series will have a unique `Space` for Zero/Underlying trading, which will be deployed and initialized through the `Space Factory`.

 #### G Claim Manager [WIP]